skitsanos/tiny-crew/README.md

 # Tiny Crew

-Tiny Crew is a lightweight, flexible multi-agent AI system designed to tackle complex tasks through collaboration.
-It leverages the power of large language models to create a team of specialized AI agents that work together to achieve a common goal.
+Tiny Crew is an innovative, flexible multi-agent AI system designed to tackle complex tasks through intelligent collaboration.
+It leverages the power of large language models to create a team of specialized AI agents that work together to achieve common goals.

 ## Features

+- **LLM-Driven Agent Selection**: Utilizes a language model to intelligently assign tasks to the most suitable agent based on task requirements and agent capabilities.
 - **Multi-Agent Collaboration**: Create a crew of AI agents, each with their own specialization and goal.
-- **Flexible Task Assignment**: Automatically assign tasks to the most suitable agent based on their expertise.
+- **Flexible Task Assignment**: Dynamically assigns tasks to agents based on their skills and available tools.
-- **Shared Knowledge Base**: Agents can share information and build upon each other's work.
+- **Shared Knowledge Base**: Agents can share information and build upon each other's work through a shared memory system.
-- **Tool Integration**: Optionally equip agents with tools for interacting with external systems (e.g., file operations, database queries, web access).
+- **Tool Integration**: Equip agents with tools for interacting with external systems (e.g., file operations, database queries, web access).
 - **Goal-Oriented Workflow**: Define an overarching goal for the crew and let them work towards it collaboratively.
 - **Extensible Architecture**: Easily add new agents, tools, or modify existing ones to suit your specific needs.
+- **Intelligent Summarization**: Uses the LLM to generate comprehensive summaries of the crew's work, addressing the overall goal.

 ## Prerequisites